pengfei99/DataCatalogPlayGround/README.md

 - metadata_audit_log: If it has audit log(creation, modification, deletion) for metadata.
 - usage_metrics: If it provides platform activity metrics(e.g. user id, search query, etc. )
-- access_control(Cat:basic, median, advance): If it allows access control on reading and writing metadata. basic means grant rights or not, no RBAC support.
+- access_control(Cat:basic->0, median->1, advance->2): If it allows access control on reading and writing metadata. basic means grant rights or not, no RBAC support.
 Median means has RBAC support, but RBAC rule does not have the granularity to control individual entity.
 Advance means has RBAC and granular access control.